Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Additional Results

 \subsection{Culture Gaps}

-In addition to the results in \S\ref{sec:cult_gap}, we follow the same procedure and perform the experiment with mT0 for En-Zh translated data.
-We observe similar results in Figure~\ref{fig:en2zh_cult_gap}, and the culture gap for En-Zh is 5.33.
+In addition to the results in \S\ref{sec:cult_gap}, we follow the same procedure and perform the experiment with mT0 for En--Zh translated data.
+We observe similar results in Figure~\ref{fig:en2zh_cult_gap}, and the culture gap for En--Zh is 5.33.